 Intuitive desktop and mobile applications show sessions, rotas and staff & children checked in, giving providers real time, downloadable reports as well as providing parents with greater transparency and control over their current and future bookings.

 According to Susan McGhee, Chief Executive Officer:

-The Flexibility Pathway system has been funded by Scottish Government’s Social Innovation Partnership and will allow private, public and third sector nurseries to remain competitive, sustainable and desirable.
+The Caerus system has been funded by Scottish Government’s Social Innovation Partnership and will allow private, public and third sector nurseries to remain competitive, sustainable and desirable.

 Communities Secretary Aileen Campbell said:

 “Flexible Childcare Services Scotland is doing great work to support low-income families looking to access employment or training opportunities, or to re-enter or stay in the labour market.

 “Childcare has an important role to play in our aims to tackle child poverty so I am pleased to launch Caerus which will allow more providers to support parents or carers who need extra support to juggle childcare with insecure work or shift work.”

 The new system has been developed so that it will complement the SEEMiS Early Years system meaning early learning and childcare providers have full support for all areas of their service.